RegovNetlify/kib-article-admin-dashboard/src/pages/2021-12-06-press-release-covid-19-update.md

 ---
 templateKey: article-post
 author: "-"
-title: Press Release - COVID-19 Update
+title: COVID-19 Update
 date: 16, October, 2020
 description: "Kenanga Investment Bank Berhad confirms that one of its non-client facing employees, based at Kenanga Tower on Jalan Tun Razak, Kuala Lumpur, has tested positive for COVID-19.
 The employee has been on medical leave since 14 October 2020, and is currently being treated at a government hospital. "
 tags:
-  - Notice
+  - Press Release
 ---
 ### PRESS RELEASE FOR IMMEDIATE RELEASE